By Tyler Howard

 As a child growing up in church, I often felt that difficult questions about the faith were downplayed.
 The reply was something to the effect of, “We aren’t meant to know everything.
 You just need to have more faith!”
 Now, don’t get me wrong: we certainly aren’t going to know everything this side of heaven, and faith is paramount in the Christian life.
 But these truths should never be an excuse to sidestep difficult conversations.
 We are called to love God with all our heart, soul and mind.
 Yet we often harp on the first two and neglect the last — an oversight which perpetuates the stereotype that Christians are anti intellectual and uninformed.* But ours is not a faith that requires us to check our brain at the door.
 We are to always be ready to provide a defense for our faith (1 Peter 3:15) and to speak into the difficult issues of our day with gospel clarity.
 The mentorship with the Center for Faith and Culture will prepare you to do just that.

-Tyler Howard is a part of the Center for Faith and Culture’s mentorship program.
-This year’s theme is faith and the sciences.
+Tyler Howard was a part of the Center for Faith and Culture’s mentorship program in 2019-2020.
+This year’s theme will be faith and the public square.

 Get the latest Intersect content — plus 3 FREE e-books.